 THE VENUES

-Learn about all the vibrant venues where SC New Play Festival will be presenting (or has previously presented).
+Learn about all the vibrant venues where SC New Play Festival will be presenting in 2026.

 -